ninjadev/renin/README.md

 yarn run dev
 ```

-Now visit localhost:3000 to start renin.
+Now visit localhost:3000 in Chrome to start renin.
 Try modifing the source in mydemo/src/ to get started.
 Happy hacking!

 <br/>